tybottorff/bottorffdocs/notes/nci_todos.md

 9. try immunotype-shift analyses for other irAE types, also try incorporating HCs somehow, like do immunotypes move farther AWAY from HC in irAE group? could maybe also ask if immunotypes of rheumatoid-irAE patients moves closer to RA immunotype specifically... for this I think still do need to use batch-adjusted data

 10. revisit using heatmaps to show data at baseline with reduced subset-space rather than PCA, expect better column (patient) clustering group separation with reduced subset choices
-11. move NCI code to a github repo under BRI
 12. try grouping various specific irAEs together for analyses (like skin/pneumonitis, thyroid/rheumatoid…), for this maybe only look at singly-significant baseline features as the longitudinal analyses will be a little too data plentiful to wade through? could also try this for random forest (to increase n...)
 13. investigate NK of non-granulocytes’ longitudinal changes given results from CD56bright and PD1+ of NKs
 14. IMPACD: also try other part of gate tree as root? not the nongrans but whatever it was. deal w/ batch effects same way as before